Super-robbin/phase_two_golden_square/lib/task_tracker.md

 Problem:
-The user can keep track of the tasks
+The user needs help to keep track of the tasks
-He wants a program that can add todo tasks to and see a list of them.
+The user wants a program that can add todo tasks to and see a list of them.
-He also needs a program that marks tasks as completed in a list.
+The user also needs a program that marks tasks as completed in a list.
 Finally, the user wants to remove the completed tasks from the list.

 Function Signature: